-The safety rating for each airline is based on a comprehensive analysis utilising information from the world’s aviation governing body and leading association along with governments and crash data.
+The safety rating for each airline is based on a comprehensive analysis utilizing information from the world’s aviation governing body and leading association along with governments and crash data.
 Each airline has the potential to earn seven stars.
 For more information see the disclaimer.

-The 7 star safety assessment criteria for all airlines is as follows
+The 7-star safety assessment criteria for all airlines is as follows

 Is the airline IOSA certified?